gshanemiller/reinvent/doc/aws_ena_setup.md

 1. Insure machine meets requirements and that IOMMU is enabled on each machine
 2. SSH login to machine allocated in (1)
-3. From the reinvent GIT repo https://github.com/rodgarrison/reinvent copy-and-paste the install script in `scripts/install` into your home directory in (2)
+3. [From the reinvent GIT repo](https://github.com/rodgarrison/reinvent/blob/main/scripts/install) copy-and-paste this script into your home directory in (2)
 4. Run command: `chmod 555 ./install`
 5. Run command: `./install`
 6. When install is done run command: `. ~/.bashrc`